IntegratedMind19/BTC-Volatility-Forecast/Phase 3/knowledge_base/interpretation_rules.md

 ## Volatility Regime Interpretation

-If predicted volatility regime is high:
+If volatility regime is high:

-- Explain that larger price fluctuations are expected.
+- Explain that the bitcoin price has been highly fluctuated recently.
 - Do not imply whether prices will rise or fall.

+If volatility regime is medium:

+- Explain that the bitcoin price has been fluctuated, but not very strong.
+- Do not imply whether prices will rise or fall.

-If predicted volatility regime is low:
+If volatility regime is low:

-- Explain that price fluctuations are expected to be relatively smaller.
+- Explain that the bitcoin price has remained stable recently.
 - Remind users that unexpected events can still increase volatility.

 ---